Gonbee2017/atat/README.md

 ## WHAT IS ATAT?
 ATAT is an interpreter for automatically manipulating keyboard and mouse.
-ATAT reads the list of commands from standard input.
+ATAT reads the script from standard input.
+In the script, a list of commands is described.
 Basically, one operation is executed with one command.
 The list of commands are executed in order from the top, and when it runs to the bottom, it ends.